mikemiller442/fastHierarchicalReg/README.md

 regularization parameter in addition to calculating bootstrapped confidence intervals.

-The primary benchmark used in this package is HLM presented in the fastBayesReg repository hosted by KangJian2016.
+The primary benchmark used in this package is the HLM presented in the fastBayesReg repository hosted by KangJian2016.
 The speed of these implementations follows in part from pre-computing the SVD of the design matrix to obtain sufficient statistics for the conditional posterior distributions.
 This allows us to reduce the time complexity of each iteration to $O(p^2)$ in the number of model covariates rather than
-$O(n^3)$ required for the matrix inversion in the naive blocked Gibbs sampler.
-Implementing the blocked Gibbs sampler is critical because it drastically reduces the random walk behavior that Gibbs sampling exhibits for high dimensional problems.
+$O(p^3)$ required for the matrix inversion in the naive blocked Gibbs sampler.
+Implementing the blocked Gibbs sampler is critical because it drastically reduces the random walk behavior that Gibbs sampling exhibits for high dimensional posterior distributions.
 The functionality of this package includes:

 - Parallel computing of the Markov chains using the foreach package
-- Efficient Gibbs sampler implementation in R
+- Efficient Blocked Gibbs sampler implementation in R
 - Calculation of Rhat convergence diagnostics for model parameters

 ## Installation